boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

   3. Finally, run the application using the command `dotnet run`.
-After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., <http://localhost:5000/api/boldbiembed>).
-Copy this URL and paste it into your default web browser.
+Once the application has started, it will display a URL in the command line interface, typically something like http://localhost:5000.
+Copy this URL and paste it into your default web browser, appending `/api/boldbiembed` to it.

 ### Angular sample via CLI